-UConn SURF supports full-time undergraduate students who are engaged in summer research or creative projects under the supervision of a University of Connecticut faculty member.
+SURF awards support full-time undergraduate students who are engaged in summer research or creative projects under the supervision of a University of Connecticut faculty member.
 SURF awards are available to students in all majors at all UConn campuses.
-Deadline is early spring semester; awards are made for the summer.
+The deadline is early in the spring semester; awards are made for the summer.
 The maximum total amount awarded for SURF awards is $4,000 ($3,500 stipend for the student researcher and up to $500 for consumables associated with the project).

 There is a huge universe of funding sources outside of UConn!
 Usually your faculty advisor can suggest funding sources specific to your major, but we also have a list and links to some databases to help in your search.